Do you know why the names Boudhanath and Swayambhunath end with – nath?

 One can only assume that the term Boudha-nath came after the stupa was reconstructed.
 But is this correct, and why was it renamed?

 It seems the historians Sussler and Kotch were left to come up with their theories based on what written evidence there is.
 Are we left with this methodology, or is there an answer?

 Over to you.
 I’ve chased Nepali legends and names for over a decade.
 As mentioned above, the answer is usually right there.
 But, I need evidence.
 Not just talk or hypothesis.
 Nobody seems to know this.

 If you have written evidence or can cite or refer to where the documentation is, with an answer to the above, I’ll give you written credit here and in my next blog.
 I’m thinking of all you good students out there.
 It might help you in the future to be credited with this.

 I need written proof.
 Not a hypothesis.
-There’s a lot of hypothesis in Nepal and a lot of “talk”.
-A citation, or written reference from a history book, news, thesis, research paper, ancient text, inscription e.t.c.,
+There are a lot of hypotheses in Nepal and a lot of “talk.”
+A citation or written reference from a history book, news, thesis, research paper, ancient text, inscription e.t.c.,